raspberrypilearning/sense-hat-marble-maze/en/step_7.md

 ## Detect the pitch and roll

 The marble's movement will be controlled by moving the Sense HAT.
-The Sense HAT library can detect pitch, roll and yaw.
+The Sense HAT library can detect pitch, roll, and yaw.
 You can see a picture illustrating this below.

 ![Sense HAT orientation](images/orientation.png)